 - Combine water, piloncillo, orange juice, cinnamon sticks, and cloves in a large saucepan.
 Bring to a boil; reduce heat, creating a syrup.
 Simmer syrup uncovered for 20 minutes.
 Remove from heat and let steep.
 Pour through a strainer and discard cinnamon sticks and cloves.
 Add raisins and set syrup aside.

-- Piloncillo may not be available at all stores and can be substituted with brown sugar.
+- Substitute: Piloncillo is not readily available and can be substituted with brown sugar.

 Photography by Jenna Sparks.